supreme-court-rulings

 Effect on Gun Ownership and Self-Defense

-You’ve now got more legal backing to carry a gun for self-defense outside your home.
-That could change how you look at protecting yourself and your family in public.
+You now have stronger legal backing to carry a gun for self-defense outside your home.
+This could change how you think about protecting yourself and your family in public spaces.
+States may loosen restrictions on carry permits, and some may eliminate the permit requirement entirely.
+In many jurisdictions, it is now easier to legally carry a concealed firearm.

 What the Ruling Means for Federal and State Gun Control

-This ruling shifts how gun laws will be judged, focusing on whether they fit with the long tradition of gun rules.
-It also changes what federal and state governments can do, especially about things like assault weapons.
+This ruling shifts how gun laws will be judged, focusing on whether they fit with the nation's long tradition of firearm regulation.
+It also changes what federal and state governments can do, especially concerning laws that restrict certain types of firearms like assault weapons or high-capacity magazines.

 Historical Tradition of Firearm Regulation